tango-controls/tango-kernel-followup/2020/2020-12-10/Minutes.md

 ## Travis-ci.org shutdown ([cppTango#812](https://github.com/tango-controls/cppTango/issues/812))

-There will be a Tango Steering Committee meeting on Tuesday.
+There will be a Tango Steering Committee meeting on Tuesday 15th December 2020.
 The migration from Travis will be one of the discussed topics.

 Lorenzo summarized the situation there: https://github.com/tango-controls/tango-kernel-followup/blob/master/2020/2020-12-03/Minutes.md#travis-ciorg-shutdown--migration-to-travis-cicom-812